KejPi/AbracaDABra/README.md

 ### Raw file

-Raw file is a virtual device that is used to play files with raw IQ signal recording.
+Raw file is a virtual device that is used to play files with a raw IQ signal recording.
 This device is only available in [Expert mode](#expert-mode).
-You can create compatible recording from Ensemble information dialog.
+You can create compatible recordings from the Ensemble information dialog.
 These files are particularly useful for debugging.
-Application supports files with 8 bit unsigned or 16 bit signed integer samples and sampling rate 2048kHz.
-It is possible to play the file in endless loop and seek within the file using controls in settings dialog.
+The application supports files with 8 bit unsigned or 16 bit signed integer samples and a sampling rate of 2048kHz.
+It is possible to play the file in an endless loop and seek within the file using the controls in the settings dialog.

 <p align="center" width="100%">
     <img width="651" alt="RawFile" src="https://github.com/user-attachments/assets/ae7e2a17-36b9-4279-b9d1-2e22770b8913" />